lemiant/vardenblogarchive/_posts/2015-07-10-week-10-Lots-of-random-things-over-the-past-two-weeks.md

 ![track_roadtrip](/blog/imgs/track_roadtrip.jpg)

 We ran our golf cart for a couple hours, made a bunch of routes around the track and tested all of our features.
 They all worked great!
 In addition to running on the track, we set up a time next week where we could come back during the day and run for a few hours.
 Once we had this date set up, we called CTV and they agreed to have a crew come out and record what we are doing!
-In addition to CTV, we managed to convince Darren Harmon to come out and bring his quad-copter with an attached go-pro.
+In addition to CTV, we managed to convince Darren Harmon from Forefront Video Tours (http://www.forefrontvideotours.com/#home) to come out and bring his quad-copter with an attached go-pro.
 By next week, we should get some awesome shots of our golf cart in action!
 Make sure to check that out!

 We have a bunch of demos lined up for next week and we look forward to telling you guys all about them.